mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * Defining authentication stores to be used in your app
 * Creating authentication routes to handle authentication using Passport

-This module requires sub-modules (at the moment, `local` and `facebook`) for strategy-specific functionalities.
+This module requires splugins (at the moment, `local` and `facebook`) for strategy-specific functionalities.

 While most of other authentication systems are based on username/password, and then allow you to associate "extra" authentication methods to those username/password pairs (Oauth, etc.), in hotCoreAuth _each login method is the equal_.
 The user record only has the user's ID.
 You might decide to sign up with your Facebook profile, and never bother with setting username/password or vice-versa.

 # Overview

 hotCoreAuth uses Passport to abstract how authentication works.
-Once you have configured hotCoreAuth, your application will have a fully functional authentication infrastructure that works with login/password pair as well as 2-step authentication systems (like Facebook).
+Once you have configured hotCoreAuth, your application will have a fully functional authentication infrastructure that works with login/password pair as well as two-legged authentication systems (like Facebook).

 hotCoreAut is powerful enough that can be in itself a good enough reason to use Hotplate.

 Here are the terms you need to know so that you can configure it correctly for your application.

 _NOTE: `hotCoreAuth` uses passport for every authentication strategy, including `local`.
-This is done mainly for consistency: `local` is not a two-step authentication, and it wouldn't need Passport stricky speaking._
+This is done mainly for consistency: `local` is not a two-legged authentication, and it wouldn't need Passport stricky speaking._

 There are five _actions_ connected to authentication: